madebykind/madebykind-v3/content/work/nottingham-trent-university.md

 # Meta
 date: 2023-06-28T10:52:34.342Z
 weight: 10
-title: Digital strategy and design system delivery for Nottingham Trent University
+title: University digital strategy and design system delivery, NTU
 description: A user-centred realignment of the University of the Year’s website
 sector: for-people
 topics: